Netronaut/citizen-science/README.md

-# citizen-science
+# Citizen Science Project

-Citizen science connectivity draft
+A draft for a connectivity layer for a citizen science project.